sahilrajput03/learning_sql/Notes_setup-postgres.md

 # Other necessary things to do

+Update Date: 7 July, 2022.

 1. Set password for `postgres` user

-Date: 7 July, 2022.

 I set password for postgres user via: